tungnxt/Setup_UI5/README.md

 - NOTE: In step 6 maybe can't log in BAS because of role -> check 2 img below for solve this problem
   * ![image](https://github.com/user-attachments/assets/36b35e69-043d-4795-82b3-df3ba65fc729)
   * ![image](https://github.com/user-attachments/assets/149075b1-a540-42c7-ab19-c6f56a98ea8a)
 ### Create a Dev Space for SAP Fiori Apps
 - Prerequisites: Done Set Up SAP Business Application Studio for Development
 - Link SAP Guide: https://developers.sap.com/tutorials/appstudio-devspace-fiori-create.html
+- NOTE: In step 1, image 5, these are the tools provided by SAP as optional.
+Depending on the purpose, can choose the appropriate tools to use for the Dev Space.
+For learning purposes, it is recommended to select all the tools.

 ##  Setup Visual Studio Code
+- Tomorrow release

 ##  Final
+- Tomorrow release